jkornelsen/team_progress/README.md

 I often ask it to suggest ideas for potential solutions.
-It can also answer certain questions pretty well, such as explaining how something works, making it easier for me to make informed decisions or get information I had forgotten, arguably with less effort than online research would require.
+It can also answer certain questions pretty well, such as explaining how something works, making it easier to make informed decisions or get information I had forgotten, arguably with less effort than online research would require.

 There are plenty of annoyances.
 Often there's just no way to get it to